 It will fall to the progressives to manage the transition.
 We already know much of what that world will look like: gender, sexual and racial equality will be considered a given, even if imperfectly applied.
 But questions remain: What to do in the face of the implacable hatred of the Islamic State?
 How to manage authoritarian regimes like China and Russia who might upend the world?
 How to ensure that not only does everyone become richer but everyone feels richer as well?
 And how to survive, perhaps even thrive, in the face of imminent climate change?

 These are questions the reactionaries cannot answer.
 They will try; they will invariably fail.

 The final phase of our generational turnings is coming to a close.
 What is on the other side will not be perfect, but it will feel rather close to it.

-This article originally appeared at Geopolitics Made Super, July 27, 2016.
+This story first appeared at Geopolitics Made Super, July 27, 2016.